 - At least 90 total college credits before the internship starts

 Before you apply, talk with your advisor to make sure that an English internship fits with your plan of study.
-Applications for Fall are due by the end of February, and applications for Spring are due by October 15.
+Applications for Summer and Fall are due by March 15, and applications for Spring are due by October 15.
 However, you also may apply later by contacting Dr. Masters.